kyaiooiayk/Linux-and-shell-scripting/README.md

   - `-gt` : To check if num1 is greater than num2
   - `-lt` : To check if num1 is less than num2
   - `-le` : For less than equal to
- - Let us assume we have file called `if_example.sh` containing this:
+ - Let us assume we have a file names `if_example.sh` containing this:
 ```
 #! /bin/bash